Terms of Sale

 4. Payment and Credit Terms

 If the customer fails to make payment within thirty (30) days of shipment or pick-up, or fails to comply with Grainger’s credit terms, or fails to supply adequate assurance of full performance to Grainger within a reasonable time after requested by Grainger (such time as specified in Grainger's request), Grainger may defer shipments until such payment or compliance is made, require cash in advance for any further shipments, demand immediate payment of all amounts then owed, elect to pursue collection action (including without limitation, attorneys’ fees and any and all other associated costs of collection), and/or may, at its option, cancel all or any part of an unshipped order.
+If customer fails to comply with these payment terms, Grainger may, at its sole discretion, and without notice, immediately terminate any agreements it has with customer.
+Upon such termination all amounts owed by customer to Grainger shall become immediately due and payable.

 Additionally, customer, and each of its subsidiaries and affiliates, agrees to provide to Grainger proper authorization necessary for Grainger to request any financial information from third parties.